Tutorial: Create and publish a lab in Azure Lab Services

 On the Publish template page, select Publish.
 Select OK when warned that publishing is a permanent action.

-Select Virtual machine pool on the left menu or select Virtual machines tile on the dashboard page to see the list of available machines.
-Confirm that you see virtual machines that are in Unassigned state.
-These VMs aren't assigned to students yet.
-They should be in Stopped state.
+Unassigned VMs aren't assigned to students yet.
 For more information about managing the virtual machine pool, see Manage a VM pool in Lab Services.

 When an educator turns on a student VM, quota for the student isn't affected.
 Quota for a user specifies the number of lab hours available to a student outside of the scheduled class time.
 For more information on quotas, see Set quotas for users.